License Agreement

 13.1 Termination

-At any time, either Party may terminate this Agreement at the end of each Term by giving a prior written notice to the other Party.
+At any time, either Party may terminate this Agreement at the end of each Term by giving a prior written notice to the other Party at least three (3) months prior to the renewal date.

 Without prejudice to any other rights to which it may be entitled, either Party may give notice in writing to the other Party terminating this Agreement for cause with immediate effect and without court authorization: